winston-1984/how.bitshares.works/docs/user_guide/accounts/bts_fees.rst

 How to Profit by Issuing an Asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are many ways to profit from issuing an asset.
-As the issuer you have complete control over market fees and can tune parameters such as the percent of each trade that is collected as a fee.
+As the asset issuer, you have complete control the percent of each trade that is collected as a market fee:

 This percentage can be bounded by a minimum and maximum fee.
-The combination of these three parameters give issuers great flexibility in pricing.
+The asset issuer may choose distinct fees for Makers and Takers to encourage orderbook liquidity.
+A "Maker" is a trader that puts a limit order onto the orderbooks.
+A "Taker" is one who fills an existing order.
+Additionally, the asset issuer may lock the fee in permanently by renouncing the asset fee Permission.
+The combination of these parameters give issuers great flexibility in pricing.

 Fee Pools